 Therefore, it is not surprising that each person wanted to exorcise bad luck, await good fortune, and bless the future by disappearing into the religions they believed in, such as Shintoism, Buddhism, and Christianity.

-Hence, many family crests at this time were based on religious beliefs and used symbols of doctrines, incantations, ritual vessels, Buddhist ritual implements, etc., to express the blessings of the gods and Buddha.
+Hence, many family crests at this time were based on religious beliefs and used symbols of doctrines, chants, ritual vessels, Buddhist ritual implements, etc., to express the blessings of the gods and Buddha.

 We will begin with Shintoism, which has the largest number of such symbols.